JhonRobert20/asteroids/README.md

 If you want to make any change in the path of mongo database go to src/mongo/connection.js;

 # test
-I don't use any test in postman, because i forgive to change the status code in the differents paths, so all return a status code of 200.

 The test in node was maked with jest.
 Just use npm test.

 Ty for your time